Melbourne Airport Rail Link

 The Victorian Government announced in the 2017/18 State Budget $10 million to develop a MARL plan in partnership with the private sector.
 The plan will undertake a detailed assessment of the best route for an airport rail link, estimated cost and how best to fund and deliver it.

-Funding for the plan is to come from the Federal Government's Asset Recycling Initiative, folllowing the lease of the Port of Melbourne.
-However, the Federal Government is yet to confirm their funding allocation for the plan.
+Funding for the plan is to come from the Federal Government's Asset Recycling Initiative, following the lease of the Port of Melbourne.

-The Federal Government, in the 2017-18 Budget, announced $30 million would be put towards a business case with the Treasurer noting the project could supported through the National Rail Program, subject a positive business case.
+The Federal Government, in the 2017-18 budget, announced $30 million would be put towards a business case with the Treasurer noting the project could supported through the $10 billion National Rail Program, subject a positive business case.

 Infrastructure Australia lists Melbourne Airport to CBD public transport capacity as a proposed initiative that is of medium term importance.